 Chemicals were used to lighten areas of the negative in an action known as “reduction”, and also by scraping the emulsion to give it transparency.
 The opposite action was about adding negative density to brighten areas in the final print.
 The treatment was carried out directly on the gelatin, starting with reduction or scraping operations, which darken areas of the final pictures, and then a protective varnish could be applied before the final phase with darkening through retouching with pencils and pigments.
 As wrinkles and other blemishes usually appear as lines or light spots on the negative, by darkening them it is possible to obtain an evening effect and rejuvenate or even correct the sitter’s figure.
 In the very common case of using pencil, it was often necessary to apply an abrasive to roughen the surface preparing it to “take” the lead.
 Less aggressive was the common application of a dope onto the emulsion surface.
 See the formula and use of dope in this specific article about negatives retouching.
 In these operations the “retouching desk”, previous to the electric light, was the tool of the professional or dedicated amateur.

 The operating principle is to take advantage of existing light.
 In the horizontal part there is a mirror that receives light from a window or directly from the sky when working outdoors.
 The inclined part is a ground glass on which the negative is placed with the emulsion up.
 The top provides a shade to improve the negative view by avoiding undesirable direct light.

-For retouching, the rather rough surface of the emulsion accepts pencils with soft lead, but anything that blocks the light can be used in principle.
-This is a very simple model and does not even have a bar to hold the negatives on the inclined glass and prevent them from falling.
+This table, featured in this article, is a very simple model and does not even have a bar to hold the negatives on the inclined glass and prevent them from falling.
 The illustration below, taken from the book Prix-courant illustré des appareils photographiques, fournitures et accessoires divers Radiguet et Massiot (Paris) 1901-1902, shows another with this very useful feature.